 - Transparent wings, plastic light sabers, toy swords and tutus are OK.
 Headwear must not cover the face.

 - Masks are not allowed.

 - Costumes and some masks may be worn.
 Masks cannot cover the entire face, and eyes must be visible.

-For party guests arriving just in time for the spooky festivities, you will be directed toward Market Street.
-(We just found out that the back alley between La Chapeau and Tony's Town Square Restaurant has a name!)
-This path is where you'll find those adorable Halloween character statues (like Pluto seen above), fun photo-ops complete with props AND your first treat station!
-Select Halloween merchandise can be purchased here as well.
+For party guests arriving just in time for the spooky festivities, expect to be directed toward Market Street.
+(That's the name of the back alley between La Chapeau and Tony's Town Square Restaurant!)
+This path is where you'll find adorable Halloween character statues, fun photo-ops AND your first treat station.
+Select Halloween merchandise can be purchased here, as well.
 What a grand entrance to the party!

 FastPass+ is not available during the party.
 Luckily, there is generally less need for FastPass+ as most people are enjoying the party activities and spending less time on rides.

 Show Times for Key Mickey's Not So Scary Halloween Party 2019 Entertainment:

 - Mickey's "Boo-To-You" Halloween Parade - 9:15 p.m., 11:15 p.m.